asmelko/jpdc23-artifact/README.md

 ## Measured results

-The results measured by `./run-all.sh` on our GPU cluster were stored in the `results` directory.
-The `results/data` directory is divided into three subdirectories, each containing results from different GPU architectures:
+The results measured by `./run-all.sh` on our GPU cluster were stored in the `presented-results` directory.
+The `presented-results/data` directory is divided into three subdirectories, each containing results from different GPU architectures:
 - `ada` -- NVIDIA Tesla L40 PCIe 48 GB
 - `ampere` -- NVIDIA Tesla A100 PCIe 80 GB
 - `volta` -- NVIDIA Tesla V100 SXM2 32 GB

-The `results/plots` directory contains only figures generated for the `ampere` architecture.
+The `presented-results/plots` directory contains only figures generated for the `ampere` architecture.
 To generate the plots of other architectures, the plot scripts (in `plots` directory).
-Here we describe each figure in the `results/plots` directory:
+Here we describe each figure in the `presented-results/plots` directory:

 | Plot | Description | Figure number in paper |
 | --------------------------- | ----------- | -- |